IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 <br>

 ## Developer Application Start
-Being on project root: If all dependencies are installed and .venv is activated, the application can be called on CLI via command with main module:
+Being on project application root <i>Egypt_Pharaoh_Hieroglyphs</i>: If all dependencies are installed and .venv is activated, the application can be called on CLI via command with main module:
 ```
 python3 -m src.main
 ```